How to Manage Technical Debt

 How Do Businesses Accrue Technical Debt?

-Tech debt is unavoidable because the tech industry grows and evolves so quickly.
+Technical debt is unavoidable because the tech industry grows and evolves so quickly.
 So first, accept that you will face tech debt and that you need a plan of action to address it.
-Beyond that, here are some reasons that you may accrue tech debt quickly.
+Beyond that, here are some reasons that you may accrue technical debt quickly.

 - Unnecessary complexity or redundancy